Spanish cruiser Cardenal Cisneros: 1902–1905

 In January 1904, Cardenal Cisneros made a voyage eastward in the Cantabrian Sea along the northern coast of Spain, stopping at Gijón, Santander, Bilbao, and Pasajes.
 On her return trip, she visited those and other ports before arriving at Ferrol on 22 February 1904.

 On 15 April 1904, Cardenal Cisneros departed Ferrol bound for Cádiz, where she rendezvoused with the royal yacht Giralda, upon which King Alfonso XIII was embarked.
 From Cádiz, Cardenal Cisneros and the protected cruisers and escorted Giralda as Alfonso XIII visited the Balearic Islands, first stopping at Mahón, then arriving on the afternoon of 21 April 1904 at Palma de Mallorca on Mallorca, where they rendezvoused with Numancia and a British Royal Navy squadron under the command of Vice-Admiral Charles Beresford that had arrived from Gibraltar.
 On the morning of 25 April Giralda and her escorts arrived at Ibiza, then set course for the Chafarinas Islands, which they reached on 26 April.
 On 27 April, the Spanish squadron departed for Málaga.
 Getting back underway from Málaga on 1 May 1904, the ships called at Melilla on the coast of North Africa.
 The king and his escorting ships then stopped at Chafarinas and Ceuta before ending the voyage at Cádiz.

 Cardenal Cisneros conducted maneuvers with other Spanish Navy ships off Santa Pola in late June and early July 1904.
 After completing them, she visited Mahón on 11 July and called at Cartagena from 29 July to 9 September before moving on to Ferrol, which she reached on 13 September 1904.
+Between late September and mid-October 1904, she carried out maneuvers with Pelayo, Río de la Plata, Audaz, and the gunboat in the Cantabrian Sea off the north coast of Spain.
+The ships then proceeded to the waters off Galicia, where they conducted more maneuvers with the Training Squadron during the first week of November 1904.